algorodev/Momentum-API/README.md

-# QuestLog API
+# Momentum API

 ## Introduction

-This API is designed to provide the necessary methods for CRUD operations of **QuestLog**.
+This API is designed to provide the necessary methods for CRUD operations of **Momentum**.
 The API is built in Python using Flask.
 The database is SQLite.